RossTubes/Input-output-RacingGame/README.md

 #Byron van Herrewaarden

-Did the controls work properly?
+* Did the controls work properly? yes, but because of the lag it hinderd the experience

-What more can I add to the game?
+* What more can I add to the game?
+  More mechanics like enemy's AI or ramps and more terrain hazzards

-What can I make better for the game?
+* What should I improve for the game?
+  The lag issue and maybe the buildings and surroundings.